How to Calculate RPE

-Regardless of your exercise preferences, knowing where to start and how to measure progress can be challenging.
-Maybe you’re in it for strength, or perhaps endurance is your thing, but regardless, your journey is yours alone.
+Regardless of your workout preferences, knowing where to start and how to measure progress can be challenging.
+Maybe you’re in it for strength training, or perhaps endurance is your thing, but regardless, your journey is yours alone.
 When it comes to goal setting, you can use this to your advantage!

-Understanding RPE, or Rate of Perceived Exertion, can help you set exercise goals and measure progress.
+Understanding RPE, or Rate of Perceived Exertion, can help you set workout goals and measure progress.
 To learn more about what RPE is, check out our blog all about RPE.

 RPE is a way for people to gauge their level of exertion.
 It was developed in the mid-19th century by Gunnar Borg, a psychologist who studied the connection between mind and body.
-Borg developed a scale of RPE so patients could more accurately track how they feel when performing certain tasks.
+Borg developed an RPE scale so patients could more accurately track how they feel when performing certain tasks.

 When it comes to fitness, we can use RPE to establish how hard we’re working so we can move toward our goals with real numbers in mind.
 Basically, RPE allows us to have a tangible measurement to track our workouts and exercise intensity.

-The 6-20 scale was the first scale Borg produced and it’s based on your actual heart rate, not maximum heart rate.
-The 0-10 scale is a newer and more simpler version that is a bit more abstract and open to personal interpretation.
+The 6-20 Borg RPE scale was the first produced and it’s based on your actual heart rate, not maximum heart rate.
+The 0-10 Borg scale is a newer and more simpler version that is a bit more abstract and open to personal interpretation.